psychoinformatics-de/fairly-big-processing-workflow/README.md

 $ git merge -m "Merge computing results (5k batch)" $(for i in $(head -5000 ../haveres.txt | tail -5000); do echo origin/$i; done)
 ```

-Please note: The Merging operations progressively slows down with a large amount
+Please note: The Merging operations progressively slow down with a large amount
 of branches.
 When merging ~40k branches in batches of 5000, we saw the following
 merge times (in minutes) for the batches:
 15min,  22min, 32min, 40min, 49min, 58min, 66min
+Depending on your system and analysis, this can take longer.

 4. Push the merge back